cliffr39/BookmarkLocker2/README.md

 # Bookmark Locker

 Bookmark Locker is a robust and user-friendly Android application designed to help you organize, manage, and access your web bookmarks with ease.
 Beyond simple saving, it offers powerful features for categorization, reading, and synchronization, ensuring your valuable links are always at your fingertips, exactly how you like them.

+📸 Screenshots

+For a visual overview of Bookmark Locker, check out the [ScreenShots.md](ScreenShots.md) file.

 ✨ Features

 Bookmark Locker comes packed with a comprehensive set of features to enhance your bookmarking experience: